phdonner/phdonner/markdown.md

 # NOSTERIIHI Markdown

-The NOSTERIIHI project selected quick production of HTML pages as a test case of presenting collaborative information society procedures; how to design open-source tools, man made assets of the Information Society.
+The NOSTERIIHI project selected quick production of HTML pages as a test case of presenting collaborative information society procedures; how to design open-source tools, man-made assets of the Information Society.
 While also being conceptual in essence, they provide a concrete starting point to understand what Information society construction is all about.
 This is in contrast with the abstract and mystified reality currently described as digitisation and artificial intelligence.

 ---